 Officiants new to conducting a Marriage email and call me constantly to ask if “they have to file the license, where to take it” and other pertinent information that they should understand.

 If “your friend” makes a mistake on your Marriage License, “your friend” will have to file an Amended Petition.
+They had better he familiar with Legal Process to do this or you have a real problem.
+Everybody thinks officiating a wedding is fun.
+It’s a huge responsibility to the person officiating.

 If “your friend” forgets to file your Marriage License, you aren’t legally married.
 If you are one of the Officiants calling me to tell you how to do your job, you shouldn’t be doing the job.